Life Jackets for Kids

 Also a child under the age of 4 must wear a PFD which features additional safety precautions, as appropriate for an infant, toddler, or young child, so as to:

-- maintain the buoyancy of the child, including an inflatable headrest or high collar; or
+- Maintain the buoyancy of the child, including an inflatable headrest AND high collar; or

 This does not apply to a vessel that is moored or anchored or a child who is below deck or in an enclosed cabin.